Romans 12:1-2 · Romans · Updated April 25, 2026

 Summary

 Romans 12:1-2 is a passage from a letter written by the Apostle Paul to the Christian community in Rome around 57 AD.
-It is significant because it addresses how believers should live in response to God's mercy.
-The passage begins with Paul urging the Roman Christians to dedicate themselves to God.
-He appeals to them, emphasizing the importance of making their lives a living sacrifice, which is holy and pleasing to God.
+It addresses how believers should live in response to God's mercy.
+Paul urges the Roman Christians to dedicate themselves to God, emphasizing the importance of making their lives a living sacrifice, which is holy and pleasing to God.

-In the first verse (12:1), Paul calls on the believers to offer their bodies as a living sacrifice.
-This act of dedication is described as their "reasonable service," implying it is a fitting response to God's mercy.
-In the second verse (12:2), Paul instructs them not to conform to the patterns of the world.
+Paul calls on the believers to offer their bodies as a living sacrifice.
+This act of dedication is their "reasonable service," implying it is a fitting response to God's mercy.
+Paul instructs them not to conform to the patterns of the world.
 Instead, he urges them to transform by renewing their minds.
-This transformation allows them to discern God's will, which is described as good, acceptable, and perfect.
+This transformation allows them to discern God's will, described as good, acceptable, and perfect.

 Chiastic structure